nkkinkade/lab02/README.md

 Number and name of feature: Feature #3: Style the application

-Estimate of time needed to complete:
+Estimate of time needed to complete: 45 minutes

-Start time:
+Start time: 1:20

-Finish time:
+Finish time: 1:55 pm

-Actual time needed to complete:
+Actual time needed to complete: 35 minutes